 Glimpse groups data gathered about your applications into categories, each represented as a separate tab within the details panel.

 The Timeline tab provides an aggregate, time-based view of the events that occurred during the request.

 The Request tab shows details about the request and response, the middleware pipeline, and information about additional resources loaded by the browser.

 The Logs tab displays all logging performed during the request, both in your application and in the browser.

-The Services tab displays all HTTP requests made by your application as part of an incoming request, as well as
+The Web Services tab displays all HTTP requests made by your application as part of an incoming request, as well as

 fetchrequests made by the browser via script included in the application’s response.